 PAS/Armand Zildjian Percussion Scholarship

 As a charter member of the Percussive Arts Society and a 16-year Trustee of Berklee College Armand Zildjian sought to create more learning opportunities for today’s musicians in both contemporary and classical music.
 The PAS Armand Zildjian Percussion Scholarship is one step in fulfilling that quest.
 This annual $2,000 scholarship will be awarded to a full-time student percussionist enrolled in an accredited college or university school of music.
 Applicant must be a current subscriber to PAS at the Backstage Pass level or higher.
 Download Application.

 PAS/Remo, Inc. Fred Hoey Memorial Scholarship

 Fred Hoey had an illustrious career in the field of music as an author, clinician, and percussion industry innovator.
 He was a charter member of the Percussive Arts Society and an educator whose influence on percussionists continues with the PAS Fred Hoey Memorial Scholarship.
 This annual $1000 scholarship is awarded to an incoming college freshman percussionist enrolled in the School of Music at an accredited college or university.
 Applicant must be a current subscriber to PAS at the Backstage Pass level or higher.
 Download Application.

 PAS/Sabian, Ltd. Larrie Londin Memorial Scholarship

 The late Larrie Londin was one of the world’s leading studio drummers.
 A musician with an adventurous musical spirit, he was a man who liked to share with others.
 That sharing continues through the PAS/Sabian Larrie Londin Memorial Scholarship.
 Created to support promising young drummers with their drumset studies, a total of $3,000 is awarded annually.
-2015/16 scholarship application available December 2014.
+Download Application.

 PAS/Yamaha Terry Gibbs Vibraphone Scholarship

 The PAS/Yamaha Terry Gibbs Vibraphone Scholarship was established in 2005 in honor of legendary jazz vibraphonist Terry Gibbs.
 Gibbs is recognized as one of the best ever to grace the genre of bop, having played with artists such as Buddy Rich, Benny Goodman, Charlie Parker and Dizzie Gillespie, and leading his own critically acclaimed big band, The Dream Band.
 Funded by Yamaha, the $1,000 scholarship will be awarded annually to a full-time student registered in an accredited college or university school of music for the following academic year.
-The student must also be a member of PAS.
-2015/16 scholarship application available December 2014.
+Applicant must be a current subscriber to PAS at the Backstage Pass level or higher.
+Download Application.